Dimensions: approx. 17.3 x 13mm

 Full-frame sensors are (roughly) the same size as a 35mm film negative, so there's no crop factor to think about here.
 If you use a lens designed for a 35mm film camera on a digital body with a full-frame sensor, the effective focal length will be the same.

-Depending on the system and manufacturer, some lenses designed for APS-C cameras can be used on full-frame bodies at a reduced resolution (the camera essentially crops away the edges of the frame so that you don't get any darkening of the corners).
-However, you should always check that your camera supports this, as using incompatible lenses can damage the mirror.
+Depending on the system and manufacturer, some lenses designed for APS-C cameras can be used on full-frame bodies at a reduced resolution.
+Here, the camera essentially crops away the edges of the frame so that you don't get any darkening of the corners.
+You should, however, always check that your camera supports this, as using incompatible lenses can damage the mirror.

 Dimensions: approx 44mm x 33mm